devmotion/rcalibration/README.md

 Predictions can also be provided as probability distributions defined in the Julia package [Distributions.jl](https://github.com/JuliaStats/Distributions.jl).
-Currently, analytical formulas for the estimators of the SKCE and unnormalized calibration mean embedding (UCME) are implemented for uni- and multivariate normal distributions `ce$Normal` and `ce$MvNormal` with squared exponential kernels on the target space and Laplace distributions `ce$Laplace` with exponential kernels on the target space.
+Currently, analytical formulas for the estimators of the SKCE and unnormalized calibration mean embedding (UCME) are implemented for uni- and multivariate normal distributions `ca$Normal` and `ca$MvNormal` with squared exponential kernels on the target space and Laplace distributions `ca$Laplace` with exponential kernels on the target space.

 In this example we use the tensor product kernel
 ```math